 Section 5.
 CSP as Independent Contractor; Agency.
 The parties to this Agreement intend that the relationship of CSP to the Academy is that of an independent contractor, and not an employee of the Academy.
 No agent or employee of CSP shall be determined to be an agent or employee of the Academy, except as expressly acknowledged, in writing, by the Academy.
-Notwithstanding the foregoing, CSP and its employees are hereby designated as "School Officials" having a legitimate educational interest such that they are entitled to access educational records under the Family Educational Rights and Privacy Act ("FERPA"), 20 U.S.C. §1232g and its implementing regulations during the Term of this Agreement (defined below) as permitted by law.
+Notwithstanding the foregoing, CSP and its employees are hereby designated as "School Officials" having a legitimate educational interest such that they are entitled to access educational records under the Family Educational Rights and Privacy Act ("FERPA"), 20 U.S.C. §1232g and its implementing regulations during the Term of this Agreement (defined below).
+CSP, its officers, agents, employees, and staff, including any outside staff, shall comply with FERPA at all times.
 CSP shall promulgate and recommend to the Board policies and administrative guidelines sufficient to implement this Section.
-CSP and its employees agree to comply with FERPA and corresponding regulations applicable to school officials to the extent CSP or its employees access educational records related to the Academy.
+CSP and its employees agree to comply with FERPA and corresponding regulations to the extent CSP or its employees access educational records related to the Academy.

-During the Term of this Agreement, the Academy may disclose confidential data and information to CSP, and its respective officers, directors, employees and designated agents to the extent permitted by applicable law, including without limitation, FERPA; the Individual with Disabilities Education Act ("IDEA"), 20 USC §1401 et seq., 34 CFR 300.610 -300.626; Section 504 of the Rehabilitation Act of 1973, 29 USC §794a, 34 CFR 104.36; the Michigan Mandatory Special Education Act, MCL 380.1701 et seq.; the American with Disabilities Act, 42 USC §12101 et seq.; the Health Insurance Portability and Accountability Act ("HIPAA"), 42 USC 1320d -
+During the Term of this Agreement, the Academy may disclose confidential data and information to CSP, and its respective officers, directors, employees and designated agents to the extent permitted by applicable law, including without limitation, FERPA, 20 USC §1232g, 34 CFR 99; the Individuals with Disabilities Education Act ("IDEA"), 20 USC §1401 et seq., 34 CFR 300.610 -300.626; Section 504 of the Rehabilitation Act of 1973, 29 USC §794a, 34 CFR 104.36; the Michigan Mandatory Special Education Act, MCL 380.1701 et seq.; the American with Disabilities Act, 42 USC §12101 et seq.; the Health Insurance Portability and

-13200d-8; 45 CFR 160, 162 and 164; Privacy Act of 1974, 5 USC §552a; and the Michigan Social Security Number Privacy Act, MCL 445.84.
+Accountability Act ("HIPAA"), 42 USC 1320d -13200d-8; 45 CFR 160, 162 and 164; The Privacy Act of 1974, 5 USC §552a; and the Michigan Social Security Number Privacy Act, MCL 445.84.

 CSP will be solely responsible for its acts, the acts of its agents, employees, and those subcontractors who are contracted through CSP.
-If CSP receives information that is part of a pupil's education records from any source as permitted under the Revised School Code (the "Code"), CSP shall not sell or otherwise provide the information to any other person except as provided under MCL 380.1136.
+If CSP receives information that is part of a pupil's education records from any source as permitted under the Code, CSP shall not sell or otherwise provide the information to any other person except as provided under MCL 380.1136.
+For purposes of this section, the term "education records" shall have the same meaning as those terms in section 1136 of the Code, MCL 380.1136.